entertainmenttechnology/Smith-ENT4501-Fall-2025/documents/03_Agile_Approaches_and_Strategies.md

 When reporting blockers, frame them as **requests for collaboration** rather than just obstacles.

-**Example:**

-* *Blocker: OSC messages in Unity are delayed.*
+**Format:**

+*Blocker: [describe the problem]*
+*Help Request: [specific question or request for assistance]*

+**Example (Puppet Movement Story):**

+*Blocker: The puppet response currently lags by 500ms, making it difficult to control in real time.*
-* *Request: Does anyone have experience with Unity OSC plugins or alternatives to reduce latency?*
+*Help Request: Does anyone know Unity plugins or methods to reduce latency in OSC message handling?*

-This invites classmates to contribute solutions.
+This invites classmates to contribute solutions, and makes it explicit WHERE you need or request help.

 ---